 The WSU Carson College of Business fosters a spirit of entrepreneurialism, drawing on the real innovations that are the hallmark of public land-grant universities like Washington State.
 It is our privilege and responsibility to share our discoveries, research expertise, and teaching to help others shape their business management practices and pursue economic growth through sound principles and practices.
 Our faculty continually push the frontier of knowledge by providing outreach to worldwide communities who seek innovative and effective business insights.
-The following story highlights how faculty member Marie Mayes, director of the WSU Center for Entrepreneurial Studies, supports this mission by offering business advice scaled to meet the entrepreneurial needs of a youth living in Ireland.
+The following story highlights how faculty member Marie Mayes, director of the WSU Center for Entrepreneurship, supports this mission by offering business advice scaled to meet the entrepreneurial needs of a youth living in Ireland.
 By providing global business education to all who aspire to become future business leaders, we are preparing the next generation to take the world’s economy forward.
 The story was originally published on the Ask Dr. Universe website, go.wsu.edu/druniverse, a science-education project based out of WSU’s University Communications.

 How do you have a Bake Sale?

 It took more than a hundred bakers to pull off the biggest bake sale in history.
 They made 14,534 cakes, sold out their supply in eight hours, and made it into the Guinness World Records.
 No matter how big or how small, a successful bake sale can be more than just baking and selling treats.
 Still, just thinking about bake sales makes me hungry for catnip cupcakes with fish-flavored frosting.

 We might just have different tastes, though.
 Actually, my friend Marie Mayes said this is one important factor to think about when you are getting ready for a bake sale.
 You’ve got to know your customer.
 Mayes is the director of the Center for Entrepreneurship at Washington State University.
 She helps people with brilliant inventions and business ideas find their way to sweet success.